 Project 2: Intensive language course

-Students utilize the services of a language school or a language coach where they complete a 5-6 week language course for approximately 3 hours/day, 5 days/week for a minimum of 75 hours.
+Students utilize the services of a language school or a language coach where they complete a 5-6 week language course for approximately 3 hours/day, 5 days/week for a minimum of 72 hours.
 Students discuss their experiences and cultural insights through online Forums discussion posts during the specified time periods.
 Students follow the Forums discussion guidelines outlined below.
 Supports Outcomes 1.7, 3.1 [Note: Together, TUL505A and TUL505B will represent 6-8 months of language study.
 By the end of that period, most students will be conversational in the host language.
-Most students should expect to invest more than the 75 hours of language study that are credited for each course.
+(Most students should expect to invest more than the 72 hours of language study that are credited for each course, continuing with the language school).
 Also, Project #2 is completed concurrent with Project #3]

 Detailed instructions: see Project #2 Guide in “Course Menu” in Sakai.
 The final product for Project #2 is a portfolio that includes 1) the journals; 2) the picture dictionary; 3) the recorded oral proficiency exam; and 4) the exam results.
 Submit the portfolio to “Assignments” in Sakai.